JetBrains/intellij-sdk-docs/code_samples/action_basics/README.md

 - by adding action item to the `ToolsMenu` group, available in Tools menu,
 - by adding action item to the `EditorPopupMenu` group, available in Editor's context menu.

-## Structure

-Action Sample Project
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Actions

 | Name                                               | Implementation Class                                      | Interface                      |